 The Société Française des Équidés de Travail (French Society of Draught Horses) will also be on hand with their collection of specialty breeds of draught horses, donkeys and mules.
 There's Donkey Village where you can say bonjour to French donkey breeds like the Pyrenean donkey and attend the National Donkey Awards.
 There's even the Ovine Olympics for Young Shepherds where hopefuls are graded based on their ability to sort ewes using a smartphone; assess a ewe's health and physique; trim its toenails (or are they hooves?); and select a suitable breeding ram.
 The best candidates, between 16 and 24, will go head-to-head to win the coveted title, Best Young French Shepherd.

 It may be the world's greatest rugby tournament.
 Each year the fans of six nations — England, France, Ireland, Italy, Scotland and Wales — share their passion and excitement for rugby in a three-month-long tournament.
-This year the first game takes place in Paris on February 1.

 This historic tournament first took place in 1883 with four Home Nations — England, Ireland, Scotland, and Wales.
 In 1910, France joined and 90 years later Italy made it six nations.
 The winners will be presented with a championship trophy made of sterling silver crafted by a team of silversmiths from London.